temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 	if err != nil {
 		return "", fmt.Errorf("Failed to get location: %s", err) }
 	return fmt.Sprintf("Hello, %s.
 Your IP is %s and your location is %s", name, ip, location), nil }

 ```
 <!--SNIPEND-->

+The function accepts a `workflow.Context` and a string value that holds the name.
+It returns a string value and an error, which follows the conventions you'll find in other Go programs.
+Like with Activities, you can send multiple inputs into a Workflow, but it's a good practice to combine those into a struct.

-In this example, you have specified that the Start-to-Close Timeout for your Activity will be one minute, meaning that your Activity has one minute to complete before it times out.
+In this example, you have specified that the Start-to-Close Timeout for your Activities will be one minute, meaning that your Activity has one minute to complete before it times out.
 Of all the Temporal timeout options, `StartToCloseTimeout` is the one you should always set.

 You also set the Retry Policy for Activities.
 In this example, you're using the default Retry Policy values, so you don't need to specify the values, but by leaving them in you have a more clear picture of what happens.
 Note that the `MaximumAttempts` is commented out, which means there's no limit to the number of times Temporal will retry your Activities if they fail.